jackrobertscott/hobson-180221/README.md

 module.exports = unicornSchema;
 ```

-2. Create the Hobson resource and attach it to your Express app.
+**Step 2.** Create the Hobson resource and attach it to your Express app.

 ```js
 const { Resource } = require('hobson');